catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart-gui.rst

   Please skip this section if you have already deployed the cluster via the CLI.

-This section outlines how to create a cluster throught the Catalyst Cloud dashboard.
+This section outlines how to create a cluster throught the Sky TV dashboard.
 It will still require the use of the the commandline to handle certificates and use kubectl to interact with the cluster.